arlenf27/extremely-simple-chess-board/README.md

 6) If an invalid input was given, then the program will prompt for the input again
 7) It is completely UNNECESSARY to include '+' or '#' as part of a move for checks or checkmates; however, if one chooses to include either character, then the move MUST be either a check or a checkmate
 8) Castling notation is represented by ZEROES, not 'O' (Ex: '0-0-0', NOT 'O-O-O')
+9) Append 'OFFERDRAW' to the end of an input (no spaces; ex: 'Bxg4OFFERDRAW') to offer a draw and type 'ACCEPTDRAW' to accept a draw offer
+10) To resign, enter 'RESIGN' when prompted for a move
 ## Running the Program
 1) Check that a recent version of JDK is installed (Recommended Minimum Version: JDK 17.0.7): `java -version`
 2) Unzip the downloaded file